amolinariii/portfolio/README.md

 Data Analyst | Statistical Modeling & Business Analytics

 ## **About Me**
 Data analyst with an M.S. in Statistics and Applied Mathematics and experience spanning organizational assessment, business operations, customer behavior, and product analytics.
 Skilled in translating stakeholder objectives into analytical frameworks, reporting solutions, and actionable insights from large-scale survey, operational, and transaction datasets.
-Experienced in managing cross-functional projects and delivering data-driven recommendations that support strategic decision-making, operational improvement, and customer engagement.
+Experienced in leading cross-functional analytical projects and delivering data-driven recommendations that support strategic decision-making, operational improvement, and customer engagement.
-Welcome to my portfolio!

-## Professional Experience

-### Data Analyst Assistant | Associated Students Inc. (Cal Poly Pomona)
-- Collaborated with campus leadership to define assessment objectives, analyze survey data, and deliver insights that informed organizational planning and resource allocation.
-- Developed Power BI dashboards and reporting solutions for senior leadership.
-- Designed analytical frameworks that reduced project turnaround time by 3 weeks.

-### Sales & Operations Assistant | Western Case Inc.
-- Analyzed ERP data across 1,000+ customer accounts and 50+ products.
-- Developed KPI dashboards and operational reporting solutions in Power BI.
-- Supported sales, production, and resource planning through data-driven analysis.

 ---

+## Featured Research Project
-## Thesis: Identifying Business States and Product States in Transaction Data
+### Identifying Business States and Product States in Transaction Data

 ### Overview